 Some of the advantages of using gold fillings include that this material will not corrode, it is very durable and can last up to 20 years because it can withstand the impact of constant chewing.

-Some advantages of amalgam fillings include their strength and ability to withstand force from chewing.
-The filling procedure is simple, and only takes one visit to complete.
+This filling procedure is simple, and only takes one visit to complete.